kentik/docker-monitor/README.md

 Try It Out!
 -----------

+**TODO:** Update screenshots

-Try out the "Container Activity" dashboard, which shows the CPU, memory, and network activity for all of your Docker containers.
+Try out the "All Containers (Stacked)" dashboard, which shows the CPU, memory, and network activity for all of your Docker containers.

+**Note about Container Network Usage:** if you use `--net=host` option in Docker, each container is reporting all traffic on the shared network interface, so you'll lose per-container visibility.
+You'll need to click on a single container to see the proper sum of all.

 1. Start your monitoring Docker cluster.
 The first time you run this might take a little while, since Composer will need to download Docker images